databrary/presentations/jlsc-15/jlsc.md

 Databrary is a domain-specific data repository with strong ties to NYU library, but largely autonomous operations.
 A sampling of the current literature on data repositories and data curation shows that these features fall well within established repository norms.
-Some repositories capture research data across domains (Lyle 2014, Witt 2012), while others commit to a specific field of study (Peer & Green 2012, Ardini et al.
+Some repositories capture research data across domains (Lyle, 2014; Witt, 2012), while others commit to a specific field of study (Peer & Green 2012; Ardini, Pan, Qin, & Cooley, 2013).
-2013).
 There are a number of challenges inherent in creating and running a research data repository, but how repositories are established institutionally and how they interface with researchers and content producers turn out to be critical.